FEDERAL SKILLED WORKER PROGRAM

 For more information, you can schedule a consultation with one of our Lawyers by clicking the tab below.

 The new Federal Skilled Trades Class will favour trades or construction workers who have job offers.
-See here for more information on this class.
 There are also changes to the Canada Experience Class.

 Please note that most of the 13 provinces and territories have their own skilled worker classes called “Provincial Nominee Programs” and that often they are a better choice than any federal class because they may be easier to qualify under (many have easier point systems or they may only require that you have a job in their province) or they may offer faster processing times.
 Provincial programs may also may not require language or educational assessments so that would allow you to apply much earlier.

 Also remember that anyone with an approved job offer can still apply under the current rules before the new rules take effect January 1, 2013.